 These certificates can be imported into the Modeler using the ‘Import’ button.
 Certificate Authority files usually have a .crt extension and client certifcates usually have a .p12 or a .pfx extension.
 After importing use ‘View details’ to acquire more information concerning the certificate.

 When running from the Modeler or from Eclipse the certificates will be used automatically to connect over https.
 In server scenarios the location of the certificate files has to be specified in the configuration file.

 Certificates can be installed in the Windows Certificate Store using the ‘Install Certificate…’ wizard in the ‘View details’ form.
 This can be useful when trying to access a WSDL-file using a https connection which requires a client certificate.

 When an SSLException occurs at runtime with the message “

-HelloRequest followed by an unexpected handshake message” or when a web service does not respond (Java 6 update 21 and higher) when using the imported certificates, this is caused by either the client or server not being RFC-5746 compatible.
+HelloRequest followed by an unexpected handshake message” or when a web service does not respond (Java 6 update 21 and above) when using the imported certificates, this is caused by either the client or server not being RFC-5746 compatible.

 When updating the client and server to be compatible with RFC-5746 is not feasible, the following should be added to “Extra JVM parameters” in the “Server” tab to avoid this exception: